IPOs – On the agenda or off the agenda?

 In summary, I think for every ambitious, growing company an IPO should be on the agenda for consideration, even if you conclude it’s not for you.

 If, however, you decide it is for you it can be the start of a fantastic stage of development for you and your business.

-* For further information on IPOs or any of the issues raised by this article, please contact Martin Hulls.
+* For further information on IPOs or any of the issues raised by this article, please contact one of our expert corporate solicitors.

 Please note that this briefing is designed to be informative, not advisory and represents our understanding of English law and practice as at the date indicated.
 We would always recommend that you should seek specific guidance on any particular legal issue.

 This page may contain links that direct you to third party websites.
 We have no control over and are not responsible for the content, use by you or availability of those third party websites, for any products or services you buy through those sites or for the treatment of any personal information you provide to the third party.